 What designs can you print with Digital Foiling?

 Digitally Printed Foil results in a flat print product, without any texture or de-bossing.
 Once printed, we finish all of our Foiled Print with Velvet Lamination (you can choose either one sided or double sided, but whichever side you choose to add foiling to must be Velvet Laminated).
 This protects your print with a durable, hardwearing finish.

-Digital foiling is available at Printed.com in seven colours, silver, gold, rose gold, copper, red, blue and green – on Silk, Uncoated and Trucard paper stocks.
+Digital foiling is available at Printed.com in seven colours, silver, gold, rose gold, copper, red and blue – on Silk, Uncoated and Trucard paper stocks.

 If you want to use a luxury paper stock, you’ll need to use traditional Block Foiling.
 You can’t choose this on site just yet, so fill in our quick and easy Bespoke form.
 We’ll get back to you within 24 hours with a quote.

 Getting set up…

 Setting up your artwork for Foiling is as easy as creating just two separate print files!
 Our handy video tutorial will walk you through the entire process, or take a look at our quick reference PDF guide on getting your print ready for the presses.

 Got a question about Foiling?
 Our Customer Service Team are here hand to help.
 Call them directly on 0800 840 1430.
 They’re here every weekday from 8.30am ‘til 6.30pm.
 Or, drop them a line to firstname.lastname@example.org or chat live on site.